 Now to the guts of the matter - Timber's care is going to be costly, and our little no-kill rescue is in dire need of funding to continue with our mission of saving and helping those in need.
 A GoFundMe campaign has been created by one of our dedicated volunteers - you'll find the link above.
 We would be more than appreciative if you would consider making a donation and sharing this campaign with family and friends.
 We've been here when the community has needed us and now, we need our community to step up and be there for us.

 We will continue to post updates on Timber here on our website as well as on our Facebook page and on the GoFundMe campaign site.
-Please continue reading below Timber's photo for the most recent update on his progress.

 The following was submitted for immediate (press) release on

 March 15, 2016: